 More than 90% of all development in the United States occurs in metropolitan areas and between 2005 and 2035 metropolitan development will exceed \$20 trillion in investment.
 Yet, very few universities offer doctoral specializations in metropolitan development.
-This thematic area would have five topical emphases: metropolitan form, metropolitan systems, metropolitan processes, metropolitan analysis, and real estate development.
+This thematic area has five topical emphases: metropolitan form, metropolitan systems, metropolitan processes, metropolitan analysis, and real estate development.
 Virginia Tech faculty in Urban Affairs and Planning lead the nation in metropolitan studies.

-Faculty supporting this concentration include: Buehler, Cowell, Hankey, Knox, Lim, Luke, Misra, Sanchez, Skuzinski, Zahm, W.Zhang.
+Faculty supporting this concentration include: Buehler, Cowell, Hankey, Lim, Luke, Misra, Sanchez, Zahm.